mattiassamskar/MicroManager/README.md

 # LdapSearch
-Search LDAP directories in a breeze
+Search LDAP directories in a breeze!